alveflo/alveflo.web/app/_posts/2018-01-07-travis-jekyll-github-pages.markdown

 site using [Travis](https://travis-ci.org) as CI and [Github Pages](https://pages.github.com) as your static file host.

+[Jekyll](https://jekyllrb.com) is a "blog-aware" static website generator written in Ruby with tons of open source themes and plugins, which makes it easy to create a simple website or blog in no time.
 [Travis CI](https://travis-ci.org) offers a free plan for open source projects and [Github](https://pages.github.com) offers free hosting for static files, one website per user and per project, known as Github Pages.